Best Mindbody alternative for pilates studios in 2026

 Junocal: the operator-friendly default

-Junocal is the platform writing this post.
-Treat the entry with the appropriate skepticism.
+Junocal is the platform writing this post, so read this section knowing the source.

-Pricing: Starter at twenty-nine pounds a month (or thirty-nine US dollars).
-Studio at seventy-nine pounds (ninety-nine dollars).
-Growth at higher tier for studios that need more capacity.
+Pricing: Starter at fifteen pounds a month (or fifteen US dollars).
+Studio at twenty-nine pounds (twenty-nine dollars).
+Growth at sixty-nine (sixty-nine dollars) for studios that need more capacity.
 All prices published on the marketing page, all month-to-month, no annual contract, no marketplace commission, no exit fee, free CSV export.

 Strengths: Structural commitments operationally easy for an independently-owned tool to keep.
-Pick-a-spot at the entry tier (Mindbody Accelerate is the comparable feature at roughly two hundred and five pounds a month).
-The staff PWA pattern that operators consistently rate highest after migration.
+Pick-a-spot at the entry tier (Mindbody's comparable Client Pick-a-Spot is gated to Accelerate and above, at roughly two hundred and five pounds a month).
+The day-of staff view pattern that operators consistently rate highest after migration.
 Direct-to-founder support.

 Right for: Studios that fit the wedge — one to five instructors, reformer or mat or hybrid, marketplace not load-bearing, willing to use Instagram and Google for new-client discovery, value contract flexibility and payment-processing ownership.